Ramarajaram-AR/JKFLIPFLOP-USING-IF-ELSE/README.md

 Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: JAYANTH SS
+Developed by: Ramarajaram A.R

-RegisterNumber: 212224050014
+RegisterNumber: 21222405OO35

 module ex7(J,K,clk,q,qbar);
 input J,K,clk;